-- Developing, monitoring and reviewing Individual Healthcare Plans. - Sufficient staff are suitably trained. - All relevant staff are made aware of a child's condition. - Cover arrangements in case of staff absence/turnover is always available.
+- Developing, monitoring and reviewing Individual Healthcare Plans. - Sufficient staff are suitably trained. - All relevant staff are made aware of a child's condition.

-- Supply teachers are briefed. - Risk assessments for visits and activities out of the normal timetable are carried out. - Individual healthcare plans are monitored (at least annually). - Transitional arrangements between schools are carried out. - If a child's needs change, the above measures are adjusted accordingly. - Continuous two way liaison with school nurses and school in the case of any child who has or develops an identified medical condition. - Ensuring confidentiality and data protection. - Assigning appropriate accommodation for medical treatment/ care. - Considering the purchase of a defibrillator.
+- Supply teachers are briefed. - Risk assessments for visits and activities out of the normal timetable are carried out. - Individual healthcare plans are monitored (at least annually). - Transitional arrangements between schools are carried out. - If a child's needs change, the above measures are adjusted accordingly. - Continuous two way liaison with school nurses and school in the case of any child who has or develops an identified medical condition. - Ensuring confidentiality and data protection. - Assigning appropriate accommodation for medical treatment/ care. - Considering the purchase of a defibrillator. - Voluntarily holding 'spare' salbutamol asthma inhalers for emergency use.